Tips & Tricks for the Cisco Vulnerability Management Power User

 6. Custom Fields

-If you chose to have faceted search available for your custom field, you will see a new item added in the search panel on the main Explore page.
+If you chose to have faceted search available for your custom field, you will see a new item added in the search panel on the Vulnerability Management Explore page.
 As you add values to your custom field, they will appear as selectable checkboxes that can be used for quickly searching against those custom values.

 7. RBAC